ftg-iran/didp-persian/4-Catalog Of Design Patterns/README.md

 ###### Also known as: Virtual Constructor

-**Fac­to­ry Method** is a cre­ation­al design pat­tern that pro­vides an inter­face for cre­at­ing objects in a super­class, but allows sub­class­es to alter the type of objects that will be created.
+**Factory Method** is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

-### :worried: Prob­lem
+### :worried: Problem

-Imag­ine that you’re cre­at­ing a logis­tics man­age­ment appli­ca­tion.
-The first ver­sion of your app can only han­dle trans­porta­tion by trucks, so the bulk of your code lives inside the Truck class.
+Imagine that you’re creating a logistics management application.
+The first version of your app can only handle transportation by trucks, so the bulk of your code lives inside the Truck class.

-After a while, your app becomes pret­ty pop­u­lar.
-Each day you receive dozens of requests from sea trans­porta­tion com­pa­nies to incor­po­rate sea logis­tics into the app.
+After a while, your app becomes pretty popular.
+Each day you receive dozens of requests from sea transportation companies to incorporate sea logistics into the app.

 ![problem1-en](./images/diagrams/factory-method/problem1-en.png)

-Adding a new class to the pro­gram isn’t that sim­ple if the rest of the code is already cou­pled to exist­ing classes.
+Adding a new class to the program isn’t that simple if the rest of the code is already coupled to existing classes.

 Great news, right?
 But how about the code?
-At present, most of your code is cou­pled to the `Truck` class.
-Adding `Ships` into the app would require mak­ing changes to the entire code­base.
-More­over, if later you decide to add anoth­er type of trans­porta­tion to the app, you will prob­a­bly need to make all of these changes again.
+At present, most of your code is coupled to the `Truck` class.
+Adding `Ships` into the app would require making changes to the entire codebase.
+Moreover, if later you decide to add another type of transportation to the app, you will probably need to make all of these changes again.

-As a result, you will end up with pret­ty nasty code, rid­dled with con­di­tion­als that switch the app’s behav­ior depend­ing on the class of trans­porta­tion objects.
+As a result, you will end up with pretty nasty code, riddled with conditionals that switch the app’s behavior depending on the class of transportation objects.

-### :smiley: Solu­tion
+### :smiley: Solution

-The Fac­to­ry Method pat­tern sug­gests that you replace direct object con­struc­tion calls (using the new oper­a­tor) with calls to a spe­cial fac­to­ry method.
-Don’t worry: the objects are still cre­at­ed via the new oper­a­tor, but it’s being called from with­in the fac­to­ry method.
-Objects returned by a fac­to­ry method are often referred to as prod­ucts.
+The Factory Method pattern suggests that you replace direct object construction calls (using the new operator) with calls to a special factory method.
+Don’t worry: the objects are still created via the new operator, but it’s being called from within the factory method.
+Objects returned by a factory method are often referred to as products.

 ![solution1](./images/diagrams/factory-method/solution1.png)

-Sub­class­es can alter the class of objects being returned by the fac­to­ry method.
+Subclasses can alter the class of objects being returned by the factory method.

-At first glance, this change may look point­less: we just moved the con­struc­tor call from one part of the pro­gram to anoth­er.
-How­ev­er, con­sid­er this: now you can over­ride the fac­to­ry method in a sub­class and change the class of prod­ucts being cre­at­ed by the method.
+At first glance, this change may look pointless: we just moved the constructor call from one part of the program to another.
+However, consider this: now you can override the factory method in a subclass and change the class of products being created by the method.

-There’s a slight lim­i­ta­tion though: sub­class­es may return dif­fer­ent types of prod­ucts only if these prod­ucts have a com­mon base class or inter­face.
-Also, the fac­to­ry method in the base class should have its return type declared as this interface.
+There’s a slight limitation though: subclasses may return different types of products only if these products have a common base class or interface.
+Also, the factory method in the base class should have its return type declared as this interface.

 ![solution2-en](./images/diagrams/factory-method/solution2-en.png)

-All prod­ucts must fol­low the same interface.
+All products must follow the same interface.

-For exam­ple, both `Truck` and `Ship` class­es should imple­ment the `Transport` inter­face, which declares a method called `deliver`.
-Each class imple­ments this method dif­fer­ent­ly: trucks deliv­er cargo by land, ships deliv­er cargo by sea.
-The fac­to­ry method in the `RoadLogistics` class returns truck objects, where­as the fac­to­ry method in the `SeaLogistics` class returns ships.
+For example, both `Truck` and `Ship` classes should implement the `Transport` interface, which declares a method called `deliver`.
+Each class implements this method differently: trucks deliver cargo by land, ships deliver cargo by sea.
+The factory method in the `RoadLogistics` class returns truck objects, whereas the factory method in the `SeaLogistics` class returns ships.

-The code that uses the fac­to­ry method (often called the client code) doesn’t see a dif­fer­ence between the actu­al prod­ucts returned by var­i­ous sub­class­es.
-The client treats all the prod­ucts as abstract `Transport`.
+The code that uses the factory method (often called the client code) doesn’t see a difference between the actual products returned by various subclasses.
+The client treats all the products as abstract `Transport`.

 ![Truck](./images/diagrams/factory-method/solution3-en.png)

-As long as all prod­uct class­es imple­ment a com­mon inter­face, you can pass their objects to the client code with­out break­ing it.
+As long as all product classes implement a common interface, you can pass their objects to the client code without breaking it.

-The client knows that all trans­port objects are sup­posed to have the `deliver` method, but exact­ly how it works isn’t impor­tant to the client.
+The client knows that all transport objects are supposed to have the `deliver` method, but exactly how it works isn’t important to the client.

-### :construction: Struc­ture
+### :construction: Structure

 ![structure-indexed](./images/diagrams/factory-method/structure-indexed.png)

-1. The **Prod­uct** declares the inter­face, which is com­mon to all objects that can be pro­duced by the cre­ator and its subclasses
+1. The **Product** declares the interface, which is common to all objects that can be produced by the creator and its subclasses

-2. **Con­crete Prod­ucts** are dif­fer­ent imple­men­ta­tions of the prod­uct interface.
+2. **Concrete Products** are different implementations of the product interface.

-3. The **Cre­ator** class declares the fac­to­ry method that returns new prod­uct objects.
-It’s impor­tant that the return type of this method match­es the prod­uct interface.
+3. The **Creator** class declares the factory method that returns new product objects.
+It’s important that the return type of this method matches the product interface.

-You can declare the fac­to­ry method as abstract to force all sub­class­es to imple­ment their own ver­sions of the method.
-As an alter­na­tive, the base fac­to­ry method can return some default prod­uct type.
+You can declare the factory method as abstract to force all subclasses to implement their own versions of the method.
+As an alternative, the base factory method can return some default product type.

-Note, despite its name, prod­uct cre­ation is **not** the pri­ma­ry respon­si­bil­i­ty of the cre­ator.
-Usu­al­ly, the cre­ator class already has some core busi­ness logic relat­ed to prod­ucts.
-The fac­to­ry method helps to decou­ple this logic from the con­crete prod­uct class­es.
-Here is an anal­o­gy: a large soft­ware devel­op­ment com­pa­ny can have a train­ing depart­ment for pro­gram­mers.
-How­ev­er, the pri­ma­ry func­tion of the com­pa­ny as a whole is still writ­ing code, not pro­duc­ing programmers.
+Note, despite its name, product creation is **not** the primary responsibility of the creator.
+Usually, the creator class already has some core business logic related to products.
+The factory method helps to decouple this logic from the concrete product classes.
+Here is an analogy: a large software development company can have a training department for programmers.
+However, the primary function of the company as a whole is still writing code, not producing programmers.

-4. **Con­crete Cre­ators** over­ride the base fac­to­ry method so it returns a dif­fer­ent type of product.
+4. **Concrete Creators** override the base factory method so it returns a different type of product.

-Note that the fac­to­ry method doesn’t have to **cre­ate** new instances all the time.
-It can also return exist­ing objects from a cache, an object pool, or anoth­er source.
+Note that the factory method doesn’t have to **create** new instances all the time.
+It can also return existing objects from a cache, an object pool, or another source.

 ### :hash: Pseudocode

-This exam­ple illus­trates how the **Fac­to­ry Method** can be used for cre­at­ing cross-plat­form UI ele­ments with­out cou­pling the client code to con­crete UI classes.
+This example illustrates how the **Factory Method** can be used for creating cross-platform UI elements without coupling the client code to concrete UI classes.

-The base dia­log class uses dif­fer­ent UI ele­ments to ren­der its win­dow.
-Under var­i­ous oper­at­ing sys­tems, these ele­ments may look a lit­tle bit dif­fer­ent, but they should still behave con­sis­tent­ly.
-A but­ton in Win­dows is still a but­ton in Linux.
+The base dialog class uses different UI elements to render its window.
+Under various operating systems, these elements may look a little bit different, but they should still behave consistently.
+A button in Windows is still a button in Linux.

 ![example](./images/diagrams/factory-method/example.png)

-The cross-plat­form dia­log example.
+The cross-platform dialog example.

-When the fac­to­ry method comes into play, you don’t need to rewrite the logic of the dia­log for each oper­at­ing sys­tem.
-If we declare a fac­to­ry method that pro­duces but­tons inside the base dia­log class, we can later cre­ate a dia­log sub­class that returns Win­dows-styled but­tons from the fac­to­ry method.
-The sub­class then inher­its most of the dia­log’s code from the base class, but, thanks to the fac­to­ry method, can ren­der Win­dows-look­ing but­tons on the screen.
+When the factory method comes into play, you don’t need to rewrite the logic of the dialog for each operating system.
+If we declare a factory method that produces buttons inside the base dialog class, we can later create a dialog subclass that returns Windows-styled buttons from the factory method.
+The subclass then inherits most of the dialog’s code from the base class, but, thanks to the factory method, can render Windows-looking buttons on the screen.

-For this pat­tern to work, the base dia­log class must work with abstract but­tons: a base class or an inter­face that all con­crete but­tons fol­low.
-This way the dia­log’s code remains func­tion­al, whichev­er type of but­tons it works with.
+For this pattern to work, the base dialog class must work with abstract buttons: a base class or an interface that all concrete buttons follow.
+This way the dialog’s code remains functional, whichever type of buttons it works with.

-Of course, you can apply this approach to other UI ele­ments as well.
-How­ev­er, with each new fac­to­ry method you add to the dia­log, you get clos­er to the **Abstract Fac­to­ry** pat­tern.
-Fear not, we’ll talk about this pat­tern later.
+Of course, you can apply this approach to other UI elements as well.
+However, with each new factory method you add to the dialog, you get closer to the **Abstract Factory** pattern.
+Fear not, we’ll talk about this pattern later.

 ```c++
 // The creator class declares the factory method that must